zeqe/mesher/README.md

 Therefore, in an attempt to make the best of both worlds, "smooth triangles" were employed.
 There are only concave, convex, and full triangles.
 These then act within the paradigm of a usual 2d triangle mesh, to create an instanceable, responsively-animatable mesh.

-This paradigm was easily implemented as a shader, but no tools existed (that I know of) to creatively interact with meshes that visually harnessed convexity/concavity.
+This paradigm was easily implemented as a shader, but no tools existed (that I know of) to creatively interact with meshes that visually harnessed convex/concave triangles.
 Therefore, this hobby project was created.

 ## Use Illustrations